Explore in the Senior School

 Choose Your Own Adventure – Leadership Experience

 This aspect of the course aims to put leadership skills, knowledge and abilities into practice.
 There are many possibilities for leadership experience both within the Collingwood community and beyond.
-These may be service or other leadership roles that students are already interested in and committed to, such as camp counseling, coaching, peer tutoring, Belize service project, etc. A minimum of 25 hours of leadership experience must be completed.
+These may be service or other leadership roles that students are already interested in and committed to, such as camp counselling, coaching, peer tutoring, Belize service project, etc. A minimum of 25 hours of leadership experience must be completed.
 This experience will be documented and reflected upon in their leadership portfolio.
 This is a great way to get course credit for leadership service endeavours that students are already committed to.

 Leadership Google Classroom Portfolio